Hurricane Dorian's slow pace hinders Bahamas rescue efforts; officials receive 'reports of bodies being seen'

 WHAT YOU NEED TO KNOW ABOUT DORIAN'S PATH

 The National Hurricane Center downgraded the storm to a Category 4 late Monday morning.
-As of 11 a.m.
-ET, its eye was located about 35 miles east of Freeport on Grand Bahama Island and 120 miles east of West Palm Beach, Fla.
+As of noon E.T., its eye was located about 25 miles east of Freeport on Grand Bahama Island and 105 miles east of West Palm Beach, Fla.

+The NHC says wind gusts of up to 190 mph were reported Monday in Grand Bahama Island, where storm surge is expected to bring water "18 to 23 feet above normal tide levels".

+"These hazards will continue over Grand Bahama Island during most of the day, causing extreme destruction on the island" it added.

-Dorian is expected to make a "slow westward to west-northwestward motion" over the next day or so, followed by a "gradual turn toward the northwest and north”, the NHC says.
-"On this track, the core of extremely dangerous Hurricane Dorian will continue to pound Grand Bahama Island through much of today and tonight."
+Over the next day or so, Dorian is expected to make a "slow westward to west-northwestward motion" followed by a "gradual turn toward the northwest and north”, the NHC says.

 "The hurricane will move dangerously close to the Florida east coast tonight through Wednesday evening,” it added, where a number of hurricane warnings and watches remain in effect.

-On Sunday, Dorian’s wind gusts in the Bahamas reached speeds of 220 mph – tying the record as the most powerful Atlantic hurricane to make landfall, the Associated Press reported.
+On Sunday, Dorian’s wind gusts in the Bahamas reached speeds of 220 mph – tying the record as the most powerful Atlantic hurricane to ever make landfall.

 DORIAN IS THE STRONGEST STORM TO EVER THREATEN FLORIDA'S EAST COAST

-Residents there desperate to find out about the status of their loved ones were calling into a ZNS live broadcast Monday, asking the anchors for any information they have heard.
+Residents there desperate to find out about the status of their loved ones were calling into a ZNS live television broadcast Monday, asking the anchors for any information they have heard.

 The Eyewitness News station in the Bahamas interviewed a grandmother late Sunday who told them her 8-year-old grandson had died in the Abacos, possibly from drowning.